kyaaqba/magma/AZURE_DEPLOYMENT.md

 Run the command below to create the Azure Container Registry:

-`az acr create --resource-group sonar-prod-magma --name SonarRegistry --sku Basic`
+`az acr create --resource-group myorg-prod-magma --name MyOrgRegistry --sku Basic`

 Then run the following command to connect the ACR to AKS:

-`az aks update -n magma-aks -g sonar-prod-magma --attach-acr SonarRegistry`
+`az aks update -n magma-aks -g myorg-prod-magma --attach-acr MyOrgRegistry`

 ## 5. Kubernetes CLI Authentication

 Run the command below to generate AKS administrator credentials and connect the kubectl CLI to the cluster:

-`az aks get-credentials --name magma-aks --resource-group sonar-prod-magma --admin`
+`az aks get-credentials --name magma-aks --resource-group myorg-prod-magma --admin`

 ---